JetBrains/teamcity-documentation/topics/configuring-vcs-settings.md

 ## Attach VCS Root

 VCS settings are configured on the __Version Control Settings__ page for a project or a build configuration: you can attach an existing [VCS root](configuring-vcs-roots.md) to your project/build configuration, or create a new one to be attached.
-This is the main part of VCS parameters setup; a VCS Root is a description of a version control system where project sources are located.
+This is the main part of VCS parameters setup; a VCS root is a description of a version control system where project sources are located.
 Learn more about VCS Roots and configuration details [here](configuring-vcs-roots.md).

 ### Configure Checkout Rules

 When several VCS roots are attached or you need to checkout only a portion of the repository, specify the [checkout rules](vcs-checkout-rules.md) for the VCS root to provide advanced possibilities to control sources checkout.
-With the rules you can exclude and/or map paths to a different location on the Build Agent during checkout.
+With the rules you can exclude and/or map paths to a different location on the build agent during checkout.

 ## Configuring Checkout Options for Build Configuration